William Matthew Scott: Mask Players (The)

 The Mask Players was the amateur Herne Bay drama group started for charity purposes by Edward Anstee in March 1930, with twelve or twenty-four founder members; this number had risen to 300 by 1935.
 Between 1930 and 1940, 673 people had contributed to the group and 176 acting members had taken part in 179 performances and two thousand rehearsals.
 There was a monthly show called "Green Room Night".
-Will Scott was involved with this society as director for most of its life.
+Will Scott was involved with this society as director – and occasionally script-writer, set-designer and producer – for most of its life.
 The group celebrated its tenth anniversary and 63rd green room night on 28 March 1940 at St John's Hall in Herne Bay, although the previous cast of hundreds had been whittled down to dozens by the war.
 On this occasion the entertainment consisted of variety sketches and turns, including and accompanied by "a breezy pianoforte selection".
 It also included a rare speech by Scott, who was known to "shun the limelight".

 The group was named after Scott's play, The Mask, its first play which opened on 28 March 1930 at the King's Hall and produced a £42 donation for a local charity.
 The Players regularly performed yearly Christmas pantomimes, the early ones starring a disguised Eileen Wilson as principal boy.
 It also functioned as a social club for the players, with garden parties at Beltinge.
+For the Mask Players during the 1936 centenary of the laying of the foundation stone of Herne Bay Clock Tower, Scott wrote a play called A Window in William Street.
+His fictional plot followed the quarrels, and eventual storming out, of family members who had originally lined up at a window in 1836 to watch the clock tower's ceremonial procession.
+The end of the play shows only the housemaid remaining to enjoy the celebrations from the window.
+Scott later wrote that the play was: "about as simple as a play could be, but it was so real to everybody concerned in 1936.
+And it wasn't the years between now and 1936 that vanished when I read the forgotten pages again ...
+It was the years between 1936 and 1836.
+That is how real it was to us".
+Scott recognised that the lives of seaside residents continued after the summer season ended.
+He said later: "The season for [the Mask Players] began when September was near its end, then that other Season was over and the coloured lights twinkled no more.
+Then the bazaar places and the rock shops were shut up and dark.
+Then there was room for us.
+Then we could begin".
 The Players continued to entertain at least until 1940, although other entertainment societies had to close; for example The Mask Players Girls performed a variety concert in aid of a wartime charity at St Johns Hall on 31 October 1940, charging 6d entry fee.
 By 1945 The Mask Players had disbanded due to war operations, and the group was succeeded by Theatrecraft.
+At the same time, Scott was a member of a Whitstable amateur troupe, the Lindley Players.